Deadly Strikes On Gaza, Lebanon As Israel Faces Aid Deadline - UrduPoint

 Israel's military questioned the report's credibility.

-A military statement said "all assessments by the IPC have proven incorrect and inconsistent with the situation on the ground".
-It denounced "partial, biased data and superficial sources with vested interests".
+A military statement denounced "partial, biased data and superficial sources with vested interests".

 The IPC says its process is "evidence-based" and ensures "a rigorous, neutral analysis".